loophp/collection/README.md

 Functions like [`array_map()`][8], [`array_filter()`][9] and
 [`array_reduce()`][10] are great, but they create new arrays and everything is eagerly done before going to the next step.
-Lazy collection leverages PHP's generators, iterators and yield statements to allow you to work with very large data sets while keeping memory usage as low as possible.
+Lazy collection leverages PHP's generators, iterators, and yield statements to allow you to work with very large data sets while keeping memory usage as low as possible.